AbdulbasitSaid/AbdulbasitSaid/README.md

 Hi 👋 My name is Abdulbasit Said Ibrahim
 ========================================

-Frontend Developer
+Cross platform  Developer
 -----------------
-As a front-end Developer, I strive for growth by continuously learning, unlearning, and relearning.
+As a cross platform Developer, I strive for growth by continuously learning, unlearning, and relearning.
 With over five years of experience in software development, I have worked on challenging projects that required me to expand my knowledge.
-I am skilled in Dart (framework: Flutter) and React.js, have knowledge of continuous integration and deployment/delivery using GitLab CI, and am familiar with cloud technologies like Heroku.
+I am skilled in Dart (framework: Flutter), and kotline , have knowledge of continuous integration and deployment/delivery using GitLab CI, and am familiar with cloud technologies like Heroku.
 I also have experience building REST API, Codemigic, GitHub actions, and unit testing using Flutter.
 I have played a significant role in developing several applications independently or as part of a team.
 I am working towards becoming a creative front-end web and mobile developer.
 You can contact me via email at abdulbasitsaeed619@gmail.com.

 * 🌍  I'm based in the Netherlands
 * ✉️  You can contact me at [abdulbasitsaeed619@gmail.com](mailto:abdulbasitsaeed619@gmail.com)